valhuber/ApiLogicServer/README.md

 * The created project also includes *launch configurations* for the `ApiLogicServer` and the `Basic Web App`

+   * This allows you to run / debug your project (click the _run and debug_ triangular run button on the left, and then the green run button

 Here is the created project, opened in VS Code: